Darnell Mooney Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Matchup vs. New York

-- Mooney's 36 receiving yards in his one matchup against the Giants are 17.5 fewer than his over/under for Sunday's game.
+- Mooney had 36 receiving yards in one career matchup against the Giants, 17.5 fewer than his receiving yards prop bet over/under for Sunday's game (53.5).

-- Mooney caught a touchdown pass in that outing against the Giants.

-- The 250.1 yards per game the Giants are giving up through the air makes them the NFL's 16th-ranked pass defense.
+- The Giants have the NFL's 16th-ranked pass defense this season, allowing 250.1 yards per game through the air.

-- The Giants have surrendered 26 touchdowns through the air (1.7 per game).
-They are 24th in the NFL in that category.
+- With 26 passing TDs conceded this year, the Giants defense is ranked 24th in the NFL.

 Recent Performances